GoogleChrome/developer.chrome.com/site/en/blog/whats-new-css-ui-2023/index.md

 Speaking of powerful, dynamic features, the [:has() selector](/blog/has-m105/) is one of the most powerful new CSS capabilities landing in modern browsers.
 With `:has()`, you can apply styles by checking to see if a parent element contains the presence of specific children, or if those children are in a specific state.
 This means, we essentially now have a parent selector.

 Building on the container query example, you can use `:has()` to make the components even more dynamic.
-The next demo uses the `:has()` selector to give an item with a "star" element a gray background, and an item with a checked checkbox a blue background.
+In it, an item with a "star" element gets a gray background applied to it, and an item with a checked checkbox a blue background.

-{% Codepen {
-  user: 'web-dot-dev',
-  id: 'eYPEOOr',
-  height: 550,
-  tab: 'result'
-} %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/fRti6b8x7r7wgLVre1G8.png", alt="Screenshot of demo", width="684", height="186" %}

 But this API isn’t limited to parent selection.
 You can also style any children within the parent.
-For example, you could make the title bold when the item has the star element present, or apply some styling to a `::before` pseudo-element.
-Using the `:has()` selector gives you access to parent elements, child elements, and even sibling elements using existing combinators, making this a really flexible API, with new use cases popping up every day.
+For example, the title is bold when the item has the star element present.
+This is accomplished with `.item:has(.star) .title`.
+Using the `:has()` selector gives you access to parent elements, child elements, and even sibling elements, making this a really flexible API, with new use cases popping up every day.

 {% Aside %}
 To prevent rendering performance slowdowns in large DOM trees, we recommend that you scope this selector as closely as possible.
 For example, using `:has()` to check for matches on the root html element would be slower than checking for matches in a nav bar or in a card element with a smaller tree.